CFS Live Stream Reminder

 Moderators: Eugene Freedman, Special Counsel to the President, NATCA

-Panel will discuss the status of FY 2024 appropriations and FAA Reauthorization: the risks to and opportunities for the NAS.
+Panel discussed the status of FY 2024 appropriations and FAA Reauthorization: the risks to and opportunities for the NAS.

 9:30 a.m. – 10:00 a.m. | Panel: Our Medical: The Barriers We Face and How to Work Through Them